Argus LogoPLARV

 • Density Failure (DU)Data clustered in one region of the domain, regardless of total volume, creates a model that is locally expert and globally ignorant.
 This is the mathematical expression of the intuition: ninety percent of samples in two percent of the bucket means the remaining ninety-eight percent of the world was never taught.

-Critically, DQI computes these four properties not from the raw data itself but from the training dynamics — the loss curve and gradient behavior that any training run produces regardless of modality.
-This makes DQI model agnostic by construction.
+Critically, ADQI computes these four properties not from the raw data itself but from the training dynamics — the loss curve and gradient behavior that any training run produces regardless of modality.
+This makes ADQI model agnostic by construction.
 An LLM and a vision model and a tabular classifier all produce a loss curve.
-DQI reads that curve.
+ADQI reads that curve.
 It never sees a token, a pixel, or a feature.

 Methodology